Pelvic Exercises provides Physiotherapy exercise videos, information and products that improve your health and pelvic floor fitness.

-Michelle’s Pelvic Exercises YouTube Channel has over 100 million views of her pelvic floor safe exercise and Physiotherapy videos.
+Pelvic Exercises YouTube Channel has received in excess of 120 million views of our pelvic floor safe exercise and Physiotherapy video content.

 Michelle Kenway Physiotherapist

-Pelvic floor exercises or Kegels involve contracting and relaxing the pelvic floor muscles in a controlled manner.
+Pelvic floor exercises are also known as Kegel exercises that train the pelvic floor muscles.
+These exercises involve contracting and relaxing the pelvic floor muscles in a controlled and coordinated manner.

 Pelvic Floor Safe Exercises